1

 predictions.
 The Ptolemaic model, however, seems almost simple when

-American Jan 1999 p66].
-In the archaic system, eccentrics, epicycles, and equants, served as the model’s mechanical adjustments that permitted its
+epicycles, and equants, served as the model’s mechanical adjustments that permitted its

 defenders to say, with a straight face, "See, the celestial objects are

-energy, inflation, acceleration, and even 9-dimensional strings, have all
+particles, inflation, acceleration, and even 9-dimensional strings, have all

 been proposed to justify the similar claim, "See, the universe evolves